PipedreamHQ/pipedream/docs/docs/limits/README.md

 across all workflows and event sources. **You are _not_ limited on invocations on paid plans like the [Professional tier](/pricing/#professional-tier)**.

-You can view your invocations usage in your [Billing & Usage Settings](https://pipedream.com/settings/billing).
+You can view your invocations usage in your [Billing and Usage Settings](https://pipedream.com/settings/billing).
 Here you'll find your usage for the last 30 days, broken out by day, and by source / workflow.

 Your quota is reset, daily, at 00:00 (midnight) UTC.